 Myrtle Beach, SC, is a fun family destination, not only for playing in the waves and building sandcastles, but for top entertainment, food and sports.
-Check out some of the fun new adventures for summer and fall 2019 at two favorite Myrtle Beach entertainment complexes.
+Check out some of the fun new adventures for summer and fall at two beloved Myrtle Beach entertainment complexes.

 Visitors can eat, play, shop and be entertained to their hearts delight at Barefoot Landing, a 250,000-square-foot entertainment destination in North Myrtle Beach.
 The recently added Dockside Village is a new waterfront restaurant district located on the scenic Intracoastal Waterway.